yichizhang/YZIonIconsHelper/README.md

 ###Step 2

-You can either follow this link [Step 2 on sweetmandm/ionicons-iOS](https://github.com/sweetmandm/ionicons-iOS) or continue on to follow my instructions (which is copied from https://github.com/sweetmandm/ionicons-iOS anyway)
+You can either follow Step 2 on [sweetmandm/ionicons-iOS](https://github.com/sweetmandm/ionicons-iOS) or continue on to follow my instructions (which is copied from sweetmandm/ionicons-iOS anyway)

 Modify your project's Info.plist file: